AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Roza being Cracked 7D</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 What has gotten to you, Roza?
 How'd you become so strong?
 So op!
 Actually, nevermind, she's still a bit... eh.
 But she sure as hell hits really hard!
 I still don't like, however, how her personal damage against bosses is kinda ass regardless.
 Imagine not being able to destroy Hephaestus before he overheats.
 That's just... lame if you ask me.
 Come on Roza, you can do better!

-> Boss to be Chosen: Husk, then Vill-V
+> Boss to be Chosen: Husk Mysticism, then Vill-V

 ####<p align="center">Setup</p>